ForNeVeR/praefectus/docs/rfcs/tasks-and-attributes.md

 - `praefectus.actually-depends-on: list<task>`: a set of unresolved tasks (i.e.
   not `Done` or `Deleted`) this one depends on.
+- `praefectus.created: timestamp`: date of task creation.
+Calculated based on the task history.
+- `praefectus.updated: timestamp`: date of the last task update.
+Calculated based on the task history.

 Attribute Metadata Persistence
 ------------------------------